mohameddhameem/SelfDrivingCar/README.md

 the third parameter in (0, 0, 1) is the ordinal number of map, you can change 1 by 2, 3 for any other map.

 - Add or remove obstacle on click

+## Original Code
+We have used original code from https://github.com/HoangNguyenHuu/fuzzy-logic-project